Chem-Star/rinchem-api-integration/README_OBO.md

 }
 ```
 #### Required Fields - PATCH
-In order to use the PATCH verb, the payload should provide the unique order id (returned after a successful POST call) in the 'Name' field, and the desired action in the 'Action__c' field.
+In order to use the PATCH verb, the payload must provide the unique order id (returned after a successful POST call) in the *'Name'* field, and the desired action in the *'Action__c'* field.
 Any other fields that are provided will be updated with their new values.
 ```
 {
 	"rqst": {